thomasnield/oreilly_kotlin_for_data_science/1. From Data Science to Production with Kotlin/section_iv_flow_control_and_classes.md

 }
 ```

-This copy-and-modify patterns maintains immutability, which is preferable and can help prevent bugs.
+This copy-and-modify patterns maintains immutability, which is preferable and can help prevent accidental mutations.

 # 4-5 Leveraging Initializers